xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 .. warning::
     These SRC components have been deprecated.
 For new designs using xcore-ai, please use the XS3 optimised components which provide both much better performance and use approximately half of the MIPS.
+See `ff3_voice_vpu_hdr`_

 ..
   .. doxygenvariable:: src_ff3v_fir_coefs_debug